By Dr. Audra Kaplan, Director of Camp Ramah Darom’s Tikvah Program

 As a professional who has worked in the field for a while, I knew how to approach the first goals and how to assess if we had met them.
 In any camp environment, you cannot get through the day without trying something new and for many campers diagnosed with a disability, just being away from home and at overnight camp would be a new experience.
 I knew how to work with the specialists at camp to modify an activity to support a camper’s challenges.
 I knew how to facilitate social opportunities that would offer chances for friendships.
 But asking their child to be a part of a Jewish community, how would that be measured?

 The campers supported by Tikvah have a varying degree of Jewish knowledge and exposure.
-In planning this aspect of our camp curriculum, I was aware that tifiilah is mostly in Hebrew, so I decided to have the Tikvah supported campers initially have a separate learning service.
-We chose the core prayers that we wanted to teach this summer (Mode Ani, Ma Tovo, Ma Rabu, Or Chadash, Sh’ma, Amedah, Osah Shalom, Alenu and the prayers for Torah honor).
+In planning this aspect of our Camp curriculum, I was aware that tefillah (prayer service) is mostly in Hebrew, so I decided to have the Tikvah supported campers initially have a separate learning service.
+We chose the core prayers that we wanted to teach this summer (Mode Ani, Ma Tovo, Ma Rabu, Or Chadash, Sh’ma, Amidah, Osah Shalom, Alenu and the prayers for Torah honor).
 These prayers were chosen based on their religious importance and meaning, and also because they are ones in which Ramah Darom has special melodies.
 Over the course of the four weeks, the campers learned became familiar and then made the prayers their own.
-Starting with week one, we attended the aidah tifillah with increasing frequency.
+Starting with week one, we attended the aidah (age group) tefillah with increasing frequency.
 The Tikvah supported campers felt confident to lead some prayers in the mainstream service.
-In gradually introducing the campers to the prayers and the expectations of a morning service, they felt not only more comfortable but an ownership and belonging that they would not have had if they had been placed in this service without the pre-teaching.
+By gradually introducing the campers to the prayers and the expectations of morning prayer, they felt not only more comfortable but also felt ownership and belonging, that they would not have had if they had been placed in this service without the pre-teaching.

 Other aspects of Jewish immersion included Chug B’Ivrit (Activities immersed with Hebrew language education), Yahdut, and a daily group called Z’man Kehiah where we learned about expected and unexpected aspects of living in a community.